YukawaRaku/CasESM-IF1/README.md

 Because `torch-scatter` and `torch-geometric` are tightly coupled to the installed PyTorch/CUDA build, install them with a wheel/index matching your Torch version.

-Suggested setup:

-1. Install PyTorch matching your CUDA runtime.
-2. Install `torch-scatter` and `torch-geometric` built for that exact Torch/CUDA combination.
-3. Install remaining packages from `requirements.txt`.